-Global Polio Eradication Initiative — Third-Party Monitoring
+Global Polio Eradication Initiative - Pilot program evaluation

-Maternal and Child Health Handbook — Pilot Program Evaluation
+Maternal and Child Health Handbook - Pilot program evaluation

 ATR evaluated the impact of using a single vaccination handbook rather than separate documents for each vaccination as part of UNICEF’s Maternal and Child Health (MCH) handbook program.
-The results of ATR’s mixed-methods evaluation were positive and led to the Afghan Ministry of Public Health’s decision to implement the vaccination handbook at the national level.
+The result of ATR’s mixed-methods evaluation were positive and led to the Afghan Ministry of Public Health’s decision to implement the vaccination handbook at the national level.

-Girls Can Code — Program Evaluation
+Girls Can Code

 Rural Access Improvement Project (RAIP) — Impact Evaluation